smaclell/smaclell.github.io/_drafts/the-secret-for-how-to-build-anything.md

 need multi region deployments with automatic fail-over.
 Find your minimum and iterate slowly to gradually become more comprehensive and robust.

+Getting that first release out early avoids many distractions along the way.
+Design your architecture so that it is extensible but defer in a way you don't need spend all your time fleshing out early on.
+Starting small will help you understand those first few users (hi mom!) while you build out more functionality, capacity and/or reliability.

+The inverse would be building just enough to ship that one killer feature.
+Depending on your product that minimum point might be a little further, but typically is earlier than you would think.
+By focusing on this minimum you can start to iterate and improve what you have by adding to the initial release.
+Adding a new feature here, smoothing out the operations experience there, expanding the initial focus further or any number of paths that make sense.

 [startup]:   http://www.amazon.com/Lean-Startup-Eric-Ries/dp/0670921602/ref=tmm_pap_swatch_0?_encoding=UTF8&sr=&qid=